tsatria03/CookyCraze/docks/readme.txt

 Misc holds things like save confirmations and other game actions.
 Ranks holds regular rank up announcements.

 All of the named buffers, except for All, can be muted independently so they stop being spoken aloud while still logging messages for later review.
+Mute states are saved automatically the moment you toggle them and restored the next time you load your game, so you never need to re-mute buffers after restarting.
-You can also export all of the buffer contents to log files in the logs folder at any time.
+You can also export all of the buffer contents to log files at any time.
+Log files are saved to the logs folder inside the game's AppData directory.

 Keyboard commands